seankross/seankross.github.io/about/index.md

 # Publications

+**S. Kross**, P.J.
+Guo.
+2019. *Practitioners Teaching Data Science in Industry and Academia: Expectations, Workflows, and Challenges* In the 2019 ACM CHI Conference on Human Factors in Computing Systems.
+DOI: 10.1145/3290605.3300493](https://seankross.com/chi-2019/)

 E. Redmiles, **S. Kross**, M. Mazurek.
 2019. *How Well Do My Results Generalize?
 Comparing Security and Privacy Survey Results from MTurk, Web, and Telephone Samples* In the 2019 IEEE Symposium on Security and Privacy.
 DOI: [10.13016/M2BV8D](http://drum.lib.umd.edu/handle/1903/19164)

 E. Redmiles, Z. Zhu, **S. Kross**, D. Kuchhal, T. Dumitras, M. Mazurek.
 2018. *Asking for a Friend: Evaluating Response Biases in Security User Studies* In Proceedings of the 25th ACM Conference on Computer and Communications Security.